The Institutes of the Helmholtz-Zentrum Dresden-Rossendorf

 Institute of Radiooncology – OncoRay

-The aim of the Institute is to improve cure of cancer through biologically individualized and technologically optimized radiotherapy.
-Focus and strategy - to bridge the gap between research and clinical application - have been defined in response to the high demand for pre-clinical and clinical translational research in this area.
-The Institute collaborates closely with OncoRay - National Center for Radiation Research in Oncology
+HZDR scientists aim to improve cure of cancer through biologically individualized and technologically optimized radiotherapy.
+Focus and strategy--to bridge the gap between research and clinical application--have been defined in response to the high demand for pre-clinical and clinical translational research in this area.
+The institute collaborates closely with the OncoRay center.

 Director: Prof. Mechthild Krause